eric20821931/Minesweeper/README.md

         • Reveal all safe cells to win the game.
 Stepping on a mine ends the game immediately.

-📌 Minesweeper Rules
+📌 Minesweeper Rules:
     • Step onto a mine → Game over
     • Step onto a safe cell → Reveals number of nearby mines
     • Win by revealing all non-mine cells
     • Player records are saved automatically after each game

-📌 CSV Records
+📌 CSV Records:
     Player statistics are saved automatically in minesweeper_records.csv.

     Columns: